Dan Burros: American National Party (1962)

 In late 1961, Burros and Patler began to question Rockwell's leadership.
 They, alongside fellow ANP member Ralph Grandinetti, were causing unity problems, due to what Rockwell biographer William H. Schmaltz described as their "continual scheming", constantly accusing other members of being spies for the Jews.
 As a result of their behavior, Roger Foss grew to dislike the trio.
 The three later got Foss demoted over a disciplinary infraction, leading to Foss leaving ANP headquarters.
 Burros and Patler had also edited the Official Stormtrooper's Manual in a manner Rockwell viewed as self-promotional.
 Burros and Patler left without notice November 5, 1961, and moved to New York.

 In New York, they launched a magazine called Kill! which was "dedicated to the annihilation of the enemies of the White people".
 Its first issue was published in July 1962, edited by Burros.
 The magazine was an outlet for attacking other members of the movement and was described by Jeffrey Kaplan as "viciously racist and anti-Semitic".
 The first issue of Kill! displays on its back a noose and the words "Impeach the Traitor John F. Kennedy for Giving Aid and Comfort to the Enemies of the U.S.A."; the same issue also featured a Burros-written editorial entitled "The Importance of Killing".
 He attacked Rockwell in the magazine, saying that "without the swastika, Rockwell would be nothing" and calling him a "nigger loving liberal".

-Alongside Kill! the two founded their own splinter group, the American National Party.
+Alongside Kill!, the two men founded their own splinter group, the American National Party.
 Patler was the national chairman and Burros was their national vice chairman.
 Their party was functionally a duplicate of the American Nazi Party, and never had more than a few members.
 They were so poor that they could not afford Nazi uniforms, disappointing Burros, and although they picketed leftist meetings and movie theaters, they received little attention.
 At the time, Burros worked at a Jewish-owned printing company and did not discuss his views while at work.
 He spent his time collecting Nazi memorabilia.
 Burros informed on members of other extremist groups in New York to the police; his information was rarely helpful.
 Despite the risk of it outing him as Jewish, he often visited his parents in the neighborhood where he was recognized as Jewish.

 The American National Party dissolved about a year later and the magazine ended after four issues, when Patler and Burros had a falling-out.
-When Patler was arrested and jailed for picketing a rally, he started a hunger strike in prison and was angered when Burros did not provide sufficient support.
+When Patler was arrested and jailed for picketing a rally, he started a hunger strike in jail.
+He then became irate when Burros did not provide sufficient support.
 He was also annoyed when Burros decided to watch football instead of picketing Eleanor Roosevelt's funeral with him.
 Burros ultimately stayed in New York and Patler returned to the American Nazi Party.
 Patler murdered Rockwell in 1967.